dg1psi/PicoDitDah/README.md

 ## Please note:
 At the moment the settings are not saved.
 The device will always return to the default settings upon reboot.

+# Case
+You can find a [FreeCAD](https://www.freecadweb.org/) of the case shown above in the `case` subfolder.

+This case fits for the [adafruit QT Py RP2040](https://learn.adafruit.com/adafruit-qt-py-2040).